Testicular Cancer: Surgery

 Damage to nearby organs

+Loss of fertility.
 If both of your testicles are removed, you will no longer be able to make sperm, so you will be infertile.
 Your body will also not make enough male hormones (androgens) such as testosterone.
 You will need to take hormone supplements.

 Getting ready for your surgery

 Before you go for surgery, you will talk with your surgeon about the procedure.
 This is a good time to ask any questions you have and discuss any concerns.
 You might ask if the surgery will leave scars and what those scars will look like.
-If you want to have children in the future, you should talk with your doctor about how the surgery could affect your fertility.
+If you want to have children in the future, you should talk with your healthcare provider about how the surgery could affect your fertility.
 Many men decide to save a sample of their sperm before treatment for testicular cancer.
 This is called sperm banking.
 If the treatment makes you infertile, you and your partner could use this sperm to try to have a child.
-Discuss this choice with your doctor if it is a concern.
+Discuss this choice with your healthcare provider if it is a concern.

 After you have discussed all the details with the surgeon, you will sign a consent form.
 This give the surgeon permission to do the surgery.